-The positive drug test remains in the Drug and Alcohol Clearinghouse until you successfully complete the Return-to-Duty process and follow-up testing.
+The positive drug test remains in the Drug and Alcohol Clearinghouse until you successfully complete the RTD process and the observed DOT follow-up testing.
 After that, the information stays in the Clearinghouse for five years.
 An employer may not access your DOT drug testing results without your consent.
 However, refusing to provide consent will prevent you from performing safety-sensitive job duties.

 Can I Get a Job after a Failed Pre-Employment Drug Test?